 Why a Medical Exam is a Good Thing

 If you’ve ever purchased life insurance before, you already know just how invasive and thorough the application process can be.
 Life insurance companies make it their business to know everything about an applicant’s health because their business depends on it.
 That’s why most companies require you to have a medical exam from one of their authorized practitioners before approval.
-The results of your medical exam typically play an important role in determining your life insurance rates.
+The results of your testing typically plays an important role in determining your rates.
 Should the doctor find any possible medical issues, such as high blood pressure or high cholesterol, you can almost count on having higher rates.
-Here’s a look at what most life insurance medical exams involve:

 What does the Medical Exam Involve?